dtran421/dtran421/README.md

 [![image](https://img.shields.io/badge/website-000000?style=for-the-badge&logo=About.me&logoColor=white)](https://duketran.tech) (Check out the repo [here](https://github.com/dtran421/portfolio)!)

 I am a recent graduate from the **College of William & Mary** with a Bachelor's in **CS and Finance** as of January 2023.
-I'm an aspiring software developer, and my passions include Quantitative Finance, Software Development and Engineering, Finance and Financial Analysis, AI, and Machine Learning.
+My passions include Quantitative Finance, Software Engineering, Financial Quantitative Analysis, AI, and Machine Learning.

 Here are some interesting classes I have taken throughout college: